warning

 A memoir is a historical account or biography written from personal knowledge.

-A theme is a big idea, topic or message that recurs within a story.
+A theme is a big idea, topic, or message that recurs within a story.

-Recurs meaning to repeat.
+Recurs means to repeat.

-Capital D Deaf refers to individuals who identify with the deaf community, sometimes using sign language to communicate.
+Capital D Deaf refers to individuals who identify with the deaf community, sometimes using sign language to communicate, and lowercase D deaf refers to a medical or physical condition of hearing loss.

 It's important to note that people may use these terms differently based on their personal preferences and experiences.